rebem/layers-loader/README.md

        └── /styles.less
 */
 ```

+### `custom-components`

-**`custom-components`** — at some point we can extend our component in a separate layer.
+At some point we can extend our component in a separate layer.
 For example, add an icon to a button:

 ```js
 /*